tffdev/Wavefront64/readme.md

 * can only handle a single mesh, no matter how many verts

 I will be actively working on fixing these limitations after exam season is over!

+### Todo:
+* Add functionality to just parse images for sprites!
+* Add PNG support for said features
+* Let objects have more than one texture